 The Stages of the Lifecycle

 1.1.
 The Stages of the Lifecycle#

-Ask a Question.
-Asking good questions lies at the heart of data science, and recognizing different kinds of questions guides us in our analyses.
+Asking good questions is at the heart of data science, and recognizing different kinds of questions guides us in our analyses.
 We cover four categories of questions: descriptive, exploratory, inferential, and predictive.
 For example, “How have house prices changed over time?” is descriptive in nature, whereas “Which aspects of houses are related to sale price?” is exploratory.
 Narrowing down a broad question into one that can be answered with data is a key element of this first stage in the lifecycle.
 It can involve consulting the people participating in a study, figuring out how to measure something, and designing data collection protocols.
 A clear and focused research question helps us determine the data we need, the patterns to look for, and how to interpret results.
 It can also help us refine our question, recognize the type of question being asked, and plan the data collection phase of the lifecycle.

-Understand the Data.
 After obtaining and preparing data, we want to carefully examine them, and exploratory data analysis is often key.
-In our explorations we make plots to uncover interesting patterns and summarize the data visually.
+In our explorations, we make plots to uncover interesting patterns and summarize the data visually.
 We also continue to look for problems with the data.
 As we search for patterns and trends, we use summary statistics and build statistical models, like linear and logistic regression.
 In our experience, this stage of the lifecycle is highly iterative.
 Understanding the data can also lead us back to earlier stages in the data science lifecycle.
 We may find that we need to modify or redo the data cleaning and manipulation, acquire more data to supplement our analysis, or refine our research question given the limitations of the data.
-The descriptive and exploratory analyses that we carry out in this stage may adequately answer our question, or, we may need to go on to the next stage in order to make generalizations beyond our data.
+The descriptive and exploratory analyses that we carry out in this stage may adequately answer our question, or we may need to go on to the next stage in order to make generalizations beyond our data.

-Understanding the difference between exploration, inference, prediction, and causation can be a challenge.
+Understanding the differences between exploration, inference, prediction, and causation can be a challenge.
 We can easily slip into confusing a correlation found in data with a causal relationship.
-For example, an exploratory or inferential analysis might look for correlations in response to the question, “Do people who have a greater exposure to air pollution have a higher rate of lung disease?”
+For example, an exploratory or inferential analysis might look for correlations in response to the question “Do people who have a greater exposure to air pollution have a higher rate of lung disease?”
 Whereas a causal question might ask “Does giving an award to a Wikipedia contributor increase productivity?”
 We typically cannot answer causal questions unless we have a randomized experiment (or approximate one).
 We point out these important distinctions throughout the book.

-In each stage of the lifecycle, we explain theoretical concepts, introduce data technologies and statistical methodologies, and show how they work in practical examples.
+For each stage of the lifecycle, we explain theoretical concepts, introduce data technologies and statistical methodologies, and show how they work in practical examples.
 Throughout, we rely on authentic data and analyses by other data scientists, not made-up data, so you can learn how to perform your own data acquisition, cleaning, exploration, and formal analyses, and draw sound conclusions.
-Each chapter in this book tends to focus on one stage of the data science life cycle, but we also include chapters with case studies that demonstrate the full lifecycle.
+Each chapter in this book tends to focus on one stage of the data science lifecycle, but we also include chapters with case studies that demonstrate the full lifecycle.